My shopping cart

 What should I do if my trees arrived before I am ready to plant?

-Trees may be kept in a cool dark place out of the box with the roots in the bag for a week.
+Trees may be kept in a cool dark in the box with the roots in the bag for several weeks.
 Check that the roots are moist.
 If the soil is too sloppy or frozen, “heel” in the plants (cover the roots) with moist soil or sand in a shady place to protect the roots from freezing.
 It is particularly important to keep fig, persimmons and pomegranate roots moist, but not soggy!
 If the roots seem dry, soak them for a few hours before healing them in.
-Trees must be planted before they leaf out.
+Trees are best planted before they leaf out.

 What size hole do I need to dig?

 Dig a hole slightly larger than the root system of the tree.
 For maximum growth, do not prune the roots.
 Plant the trees so that the graft line sits 2" or 3" above the soil surface.
+The soil line should be where the roots flair out.
 It is best to plant on a slight mound in high rainfall areas.
 This will prevent water standing around the trunk which can lead to collar or root rot.

 How do I plant my trees?